groupdocs-search/GroupDocs.Search-for-.NET/Docs/content/search/net/developer-guide/advanced-usage/searching/using-aliases.md

 ---
 The use of aliases allows you to reduce the length of search queries in text form.
 To use an alias in a search query, you must enter the @ symbol with the name of the alias after it without spaces.

 Aliases are stored in the alias dictionary.
 By default the alias dictionary is empty.
-Detailed information on managing the alias dictionary can be found on the [Using aliases]({{< ref "search/net/developer-guide/advanced-usage/searching/using-aliases.md" >}}) page of the [Using aliases]({{< ref "search/net/developer-guide/advanced-usage/searching/using-aliases.md" >}}) section.
+Detailed information on managing the alias dictionary can be found on the [Alias dictionary]({{< ref "search/net/developer-guide/advanced-usage/managing-dictionaries/alias-dictionary.md" >}}) page of the [Managing dictionaries]({{< ref "search/net/developer-guide/advanced-usage/managing-dictionaries/_index.md" >}}) section.

 An example of using aliases for searching is presented below.